-I put together a quick “Top Ten” list of simple ideas to help you get to the level of partnership and 100% wallet share.
-Realize that these are common sense expectations that are easy to do – and unfortunately, easy not do if you don’t stay customer focused.
+I compiled a quick “Top Ten” list of simple ideas to help you get to the level of partnership and 100% wallet share.
+Realize that these are common sense expectations that are easy to do – and unfortunately, easy not to do if you don’t stay customer focused.

 1. Deliver great customer service.
 It’s expected.